-The Board of Directors met eight times during the last fiscal year.
-Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served, held during the portion of the last fiscal year for which he or she was a director or committee member.
+The Board of Directors met six times during the last fiscal year.
+Each Board member attended 75% or more of the aggregate number of meetings of the Board and of the committees on which he or she served, held during the portion of the last fiscal year for which he or she was a director or committee member, except for Mr. Oclassen due to his medical condition.

-As required under applicable Nasdaq listing standards, during the last fiscal year, the Company's independent directors met two times in regularly scheduled executive sessions at which only independent directors were present.
+As required under applicable Nasdaq listing standards, during the last fiscal year, the Company's independent directors met five times in regularly scheduled executive sessions at which only independent directors were present.